PR: Do I need a retainer or project-based solution?

 With a project-based approach issues can arise from the lack of a close working relationship that would be present with a retainer in place.
 The project or campaign also needs to be suitably weighty, eg if you need quotes for many small pieces of work you may find the costs escalate quickly and the process becomes cumbersome.

 The key point to consider is that, in our experience, the best PR opportunities rarely fit into perfect campaigns.
 Today’s media works on a very ad-hoc basis, driven by daily changes in the news agenda.
-Best laid plans can be derailed if you don’t have the capacity to react quickly.
-And when a project ends, so does media outreach and any potential leads.
+Best-laid plans can be derailed if you don’t have the capacity to react quickly.
+When a project ends, so does media outreach and any potential leads.

 You may also find that a key reporter or outlet is keen to cover your project, but the timing isn’t right for them.
 A retainer approach will ensure that an ongoing relationship is forged and opportunities, from breaking news to prospects with longer lead times, are well-covered.